 Expands upon the fundamentals covered in PROG 111.
 Covers object oriented programming concepts using C++.
 Other topics include: program specification, design of abstract data types and classes, inheritance, polymorphism, encapsulation, and using the Standard Template Library.
-Prerequisite: PROG 111.
-Placement by assessment into ENGL& 101 or completion of ENGL 092 or 093 with a C- or better and college level reading.
+Prerequisite: PROG 111 with a C or better.
+Placement by assessment into ENGL& 101, or completion of ENGL 092 or 093 with a C or better.

 After completing this class, students should be able to: